matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker-native.md

 ## Other bits and pieces

-All textual content pages, such as the help page, are now 2/3 width on larger devices, for more readable line lengths.
-Form related pages are 1/2 width on larger devices.
-All required frameworks and libraries have been updated to the latest versions, making sure to keep up with critical security patches.
-Also, some behind-the-scenes backend work to prepare for an upcoming feature.
+- All textual content pages, such as the help page, are now 2/3 width on larger devices, for more readable line lengths.
+- Form related pages are 1/2 width on larger devices.
+- All required frameworks and libraries have been updated to the latest versions, making sure to keep up with critical security patches.
+- Some behind-the-scenes backend work to prepare for an upcoming feature.

 More details to follow in the next release blog!